jrief/django-formset/docs/source/date-time-range.rst

 One of the advantages of using a server side rendered calendar sheet is, that we are able to enrich the rendering context with additional data.
 This for instance is useful to highlight certain dates.

-Here for instance we emulate a reservation calendar, where only every fifth day is available for booking.
+In this example we emulate a reservation calendar, where only every fifth day is available for booking.
 We do this by adding a special CSS class to the calendar cells of the available days and set the attribute ``disabled`` otherwise.